davidstutz/superpixel-benchmark/docs/BENCHMARK.md

         Superpixel benchmark and comparison.
         Forum Bildverarbeitung, 2012.

-Note: `lib_eval/evaluation.h` includes three different implementations of Undersegmentation
+Note: `lib_eval/evaluation.h` includes two different implementations of Undersegmentation
-Error: the definition by Neubert and Protzel, the definition by Levinshtein, and a custom definition which can be understood as counterpart of a simplified Achievable Segmentation Accuracy (which is called Oversegmentation Error in `lib_eval/evaluation.h`).
+Error: the definition by Neubert and Protzel and the definition by Levinshtein.

 ## Achievable Segmentation Accuracy